Ayush6codes/XLR8-_KARSonic/README.md

 # What makes our bot different
-Our bot has a special feature we coded in the Raspberry Pi Pico W. First, it should be noted that we have used the differential drive.
-The bot can take two types of turns: <br/>1) Having some turn radius and moving while turning (basically like an Axle Drive) and
+Our bot has a special feature we coded in the Raspberry Pi Pico W. First, it should be noted that we have used the differential drive. <br/>The bot can take two types of turns: <br/>1) Having some turn radius and moving while turning (basically like an Axle Drive) and
 <br/>2) Having 0 turn radius.
 <br/> We named the 1st as - "Small Turn" and the 2nd as - "Large Turn".
 The trigger for both is effortless.
 For example, if the controller is tilted right up to an angle of 70 degrees, then it will take a small right turn, while if it is tilted further than 70 degrees (up to 90) then it will take a large right turn.
 Same for the left.
 We also adjusted speeds and trigger angle (so that a small accidental tilt won't result in taking turns).
 <br/><br/>